dynexcoin/Dynex/README.md

 You can also start minig from within the wallet.
 Type the command "start_mining <number_of_threads>" to start mining TRGX.
 The command "stop_mining" will stop the mining procedure.
 You can follow your hashrate in the main service daemon with the command "show_hr".

 Typing "help" (both in the wallet and in the main service daemon) displays all available functions and features.
 Please make sure you exit these gracefully by typing in the command "exit".

+There's also an App to manage your wallet and your transactions, you can find it [here](https://github.com/TuringXplatform/TuringX-Wallet-App).